dpretet/friscv/test/apps/README.md

-# ASM Tetsuite
+# White-Box Assembler Tetsuite

-ASM testsuite is an example of integration of the processor cor in a complete env.
+WBA testsuite is an example of integration of the processor core in a complete environment.

 The testbench provides two configurations: